 Habitat: Grass-leaved Goldenrod grows a rhizomatous root system, which allows the plant to form colonies vegetatively.
 It is not aggressive and can be out-competed by grasses and other prairie plants.
 It grows in moist to dry condition of prairies, meadows, roadsides and empty fields and lots.
 Full sun best.

 Names: This species was formerly in the genus Solidago with the species name of graminifolia, but botanists have separated it out into Euthamia based on the arrangement of flower heads, the gland-dotted leaves and DNA data.
 The genus Euthamia is derived from two Greek words - eu for 'good' or 'well' and thama for 'crowded'; said to be referring to the branching pattern of the floral array which provides many dense flower clusters.
 The species graminifolia means 'with leaves resembling grass'.
 The author names for the plant classification: First to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Nutt.’ which refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.

 Comparisons: The leaves of Riddell's Goldenrod, Solidago riddellii, are somewhat grass-like but there the leaves are folded toward the center vein, are not gland-dotted, and the upper leaves sheath the stem while the number of ray florets is much fewer - 7 to 9.